Two-photon production of $f_0$ and $a_0$ resonances as hadronic molecules composed of two vector mesons: Numerical results and discussion

 Tables~\ref{a0(1450)Table} through~\ref{f0(1710)Table} present the peak information for $E_p$ (peak energy in $\text{GeV}$), $\sigma_p$ (peak cross section in $\text{nb}$), and $N_p$ (peak event yield in $10^5/(10\,\text{MeV})$) across reactions, with the values varying based on $\Lambda_3$.
-To avoid any confusion, it should be noted that the previously determined range for $\Lambda_3$, based on two sets of $f_0(1710)$ masses at $1.710\,\text{GeV}$ and $1.780\,\text{GeV}$, serves as a foundation for our calculations.
-However, the specific mass of $f_0(1710)$ employed in our cross section calculations is the average value in RPP, which is situated between these two sets, rather than at the extremes.
+To avoid any confusion, it should be noted that the previously determined range for $\Lambda_3$, based on two sets of $f_0(1710)$ masses at $1.71\,\text{GeV}$ and $1.78\,\text{GeV}$, serves as a foundation for our calculations.
+However, the specific mass of $f_0(1710)$ employed in our cross section calculations is the average value in RPP, which is 1733 MeV, situated between these two mass values.
 Furthermore, given that the partial widths of $f_0(1710)$ used in our calculations are derived from the unitary coupled channel approach, we have also adopted a set of mass and width values for $f_0(1710)$ from~\cite{Wang:2021jub}.
 Consequently, the results are approximately 2.4 times those presented in Table~\ref{f0(1710)Table}, yet they remain within the same order of magnitude.